 Director of Middle School Education

-Ms. Padgett has been teaching for 23 years, the most recent 16 of those years were at Lake Norman Charter School in Huntersville, NC.
-At LNC she taught 6th Grade Science and served as the 6th Grade Team Leader, After-School Detention Coordinator, and co-sponsor of All-Pro Dads, a program that carries the vision for every child to know the love of a father and for every dad to be engaged in the life of his child.
-In 2014, Ms. Padgett was named Lake Norman Charter’s Teacher of the Year, and in 2015-2016 she was awarded North Carolina Charter Schools Teacher of the Year.
+Prior to becoming the Director of Corvian Middle School, Ms. Padgett taught for 24 years, the most recent 16 of those years were at Lake Norman Charter School in Huntersville, NC.
+While at LNC, she was named Lake Norman Charter’s Teacher of the Year, and in 2015-2016 was awarded North Carolina Charter Schools Teacher of the Year.

 EC Compliance Facilitator